CruxConnect/crux-docs/_product_supplier/create_item.md

 last_updated
 : (string) The Last Updated parameter indicates the date the SKU was Last Updated in our system.

+sku_id
+: (string) The SKU Identifier for the SKU as provided by the Supplier

 quantity_in_stock
 : (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.